ausbro98/HomeLab/Installing AD/README.md

 Outcome:

-Successfully deployed and configured a working Active Directory domain environment suitable for practicing enterprise IT administration, user management, authentication, and help desk support tasks.
+Successfully deployed and configured a working Active Directory domain environment suitable for practicing enterprise IT administration, user management, authentication, and other technical support tasks.